imazen/resizer-web/content/docs/workswith/orchard.md

 # Orchard and ImageResizer

-Standard installation steps are sufficent for the Essential Edition, but an additional Web.config file must be changed for DiskCache to work properly.
+Standard installation steps are sufficient for the Essential Edition, but an additional Web.config file must be changed for DiskCache to work properly.

 **Note that the Orchard.Contrib.Cache plugin has been reported to behave badly if any other HttpModules are installed.
 Only once customer has reported this issue, and we are investigating**